 The Book Buzz program introduces babies and children (age 0 to 5) to book through playgroup story time programs, and instruction on how to read and approach books from health care centres.

 Why is early literacy so important?

-The gap between Indigenous and non-Indigenous students emerges early and is even more pronounced in remote and isolated communities (find out why here).
-Non-Indigenous students far out-perform Indigenous students in benchmark tests.
+The gap between Indigenous and non-Indigenous students emerges early and is even more pronounced in remote and isolated communities (link).
+Non-Indigenous students far out-perform Indigenous students in benchmark texts.

-The NAPLAN results for 2015 show that 55–75 per cent of Indigenous children in very remote locations across WA, SA, and NT are achieving below the minimum standard in Reading by the time they reach Year 3.
+The NAPLAN results from 2015 showed that 55 to 75 per cent of Indigenous children in very remote locations across WA, SA and NT achieve below the minimum standard of reading by the time they reach Year 3.

 How does Book Buzz work?

 The Book Buzz program introduces sets of culturally, developmentally and age-appropriate books to playgroups and health care centres in remote Indigenous and Torres Strait Islander communities.

 The ILF has a catalogue of board and cloth books and supporting resources (including puppets, big books, and puzzles).
 Playgroups and Health Care Centres, model, encourage and support families to read and share books with their young children.